dsu-arl/chase-test-dojo/threading/threadargs/DESCRIPTION.md

 ```python
 t1 = threading.Thread(target=thread_func, args=<tuple with arguments>)
 ```
+A tuple is like a list, except you cannot modify it.
+An example of a tuple containing strings looks like this: `myTuple = ('item1', 'item2')`

 Make the appropriate changes to your program and run it to see the effects!
 Once you have done that, run `/challenge/run <filename>` to verify that your code is correct to get your flag!